MeanderingProgrammer/render-markdown.nvim/README.md

         --  raw:     replaces only the '|' characters in each row, leaving the cells unmodified --  padded:  raw + cells are padded with inline extmarks to make up for any concealed text cell = 'padded',
-        -- Gets placed in delimiter row for each column, position is based on alignmnet alignment_indicator = '━',
+        -- Minimum column width to use for padded cell min_width = 0,
         -- Characters used to replace table border
         -- Correspond to top(3), delimiter(3), bottom(3), vertical, & horizontal
         -- stylua: ignore